 • At least one applicant must be an Australian citizen or permanent resident.

-• You cannot have owned or co-owned a home in Australia.
+• You cannot have owned or co-owned a home in Australia before 1 July 2000.

 • You cannot have received a First Home Owner Grant in Australia.

-• You or one of the other first-home buyers must move into the home within 12 months after buying it and live there for at least six continuous months.
+• For contracts entered into on or after 1 July 2023, you must make it your principal place of residence and move into the home within 12 months after buying it and live there for at least 12 continuous months.

 • If you are purchasing a recently renovated house, the following conditions apply: